 Changing patterns of childhood experience including interactions with technology.

-Atypical child development such as neurodivergence, developmental disorders, and mental health issues that typically emerge in childhood.
+Atypical child development such as neurodivergence, developmental disorders, and the mental health issues that typically emerge in childhood.

 This Psychology with Development and Education degree is accredited by the British Psychological Society (BPS) and its core areas follow the curriculum set out by the BPS.
 This accreditation is essential for students who want to become a Chartered Psychologist and means that successful graduates can apply for further professional psychology training.

-Our BSc (Hons) Psychology course scored an impressive 95% for Overall Student Satisfaction in the 2020 National Student Survey (NSS).
 Plus you’ll be taught by developmental psychologists who are producing internationally excellent or world leading research (REF2021).

 Why study Psychology with Development and Education?